-The auditors identified matters involving the System's internal control over financial reporting that they considered to be significant deficiencies.
-The significant deficiencies are described in the accompanying Schedule of Findings on pages 34-36 of this report as items 2014-001, Noncompliance with the Fiscal Control and Internal Auditing Act, and item 2014-002, Controls over Census Data.
+The auditors identified a matter involving the System's internal control over financial reporting that they considered to be a significant deficiency.
+The significant deficiency is described in the accompanying Schedule of Findings on page 35 of this report as item 2016-001 Noncompliance with the Fiscal Control and Internal Auditing Act.